lucianmocan/lucianmocan.github.io/_posts/2025-01-02-what-about-politics.md

 I love opinionated people.
 They don't stress about not having an opinion.
 They express themselves freely, never hesitating or saying, "I don't know."
 So much fun!
 Why do I love them?
 Because they are so easily offended.
 While pretending to know *everything*, they are blind to everything that isn't their *everything*.
 Talking to them feels like speaking to a brick wall—and honestly, I love it!

 Why?
 Because I wish I could be that convinced of my opinions—right or wrong.
 Maybe I wouldn't stress that much: "Am I doing the right thing?", "Am I supposed to think like this or like that?", "How should I react?", "What's the right way to think about this?".
-You know, it feels like a boat that gets pushed by waves from east to west, to north to south...
+You know, it feels like a boat that gets pushed by waves from east to west, from north to south...
 It feels stuck.
 It feels empty. **That's the trap of absolute certainty.**

 ### How about standing on something?